Dallas Cowboys vs. Carolina Panthers NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Opponents of the two teams averaged a combined 4.7 more points per game last season (54.7) than this matchup's total of 50 points.

-- The average total the Cowboys had set in games last year was 1.1 less points than this outing's point total.
+- These two squads combine to allow 33 points per game, 17.5 fewer than this contest's over/under.

+- Cowboys games this season feature an average total of 53.0 points, a number 2.5 points higher than Sunday's over/under.

-- Panthers games in 2020 averaged a total of 48.6 points, 1.4 less than the point total in this matchup.
+- In 2020, games involving the Panthers have averaged a total of 44.2 points, 6.3 fewer than this game's set over/under.

 Cowboys stats and trends

-- Dallas was 4-4 against the spread and 6-2 overall last season when the team put up over 25.1 points.
+- Dallas is 3-0 against the spread and 2-1 overall this season when the team puts up more than 10 points.

 Panthers stats and trends

-- Carolina was 2-1 against the spread and 1-2 overall in games when it recorded more than 29.6 points last year.

-- The Panthers averaged 349.5 yards per game last year, 36.9 fewer yards than the 386.4 the Cowboys allowed per contest.

-- When Carolina totaled more than 386.4 yards last year, the team was 3-2 against the spread and 2-3 overall.
+- When Carolina scores more than 23 points, it is 2-0 against the spread and 2-0 overall.

-- Last season the Panthers had 21 turnovers, two fewer than the Cowboys had takeaways (23).

 Home and road insights